MohamedSelimMaazouz993/.Net/README.md

 1. Download [dotnet-hosting-7.0.4](https://mega.nz/file/iEklyLjT#0wvBbJcD9uiQOdiRLuNnfJL1KNPz8PNk457DuGbPcG0)

-2. This a Video Of How To Install With IIS : [How To Install With IIS](https://www.youtube.com/watch?v=gSVNQXa790c)
+2. This a Video Of How To Install With IIS : [How To Install IIS](https://www.youtube.com/watch?v=gSVNQXa790c)

 Make Sure All of Those are ticked ✔️ ( verify every task is ticked folder like this )